Gabesiegel/Gabesiegel/Output.md

 - **DO NOT OUTPUT CITATIONS FOR INFORMATION AND HYPERLINKS THAT DOES NOT HAVE A  [ref #.#] on the same bullet or sub-bullet points in the CorePendium**
 - Do not calculate risk stratification or decision tools that do not explicitly contain each parameter in the user input.

-## Instructions for Clinical Risk Stratification (e.g., HEART, YEARS, PERC)
-1. **List Required Parameters:** Identify *all* parameters needed for the specific tool.
-2. **Explicit Information Gathering:**  Gather data *only* if **explicitly stated** in the user input.
-Mark each parameter with:
-    - **✓:** Present in user input.
-    - **X:** Missing from user input.
-3. **Hard Stop on Missing Information:** If *any* parameter is marked **X (missing),**  STOP.
-Do *not* calculate.
-Inform the user which information is missing and why the calculation cannot be performed without it.
-Provide examples of missing information (e.g., "The patient's heart rate is required for the PERC rule but is not provided.
-OCP use, prior DVT/PE history, etc., must also be explicitly stated.").
-4. **Calculation (Only if Complete Data):**  If *all* parameters are marked **✓ (present),** proceed with the calculation.
-Show your work.
-5. **Communicate Results:** Present the score and interpretation.
-If you could not calculate, explain why and list the missing parameters.

 ########